Cannabis legalization in Canada

 Proposed federal legislation

 On April 13, 2017, the Government of Canada introduced legislation to legalize, regulate and restrict access to cannabis.
-This legislation is expected to come into effect by July 2018.
+This legislation is expected to come into effect by summer 2018.

 Cannabis is currently an illegal substance (with the exception of authorized medical use) under the federal Controlled Drugs and Substances Act.